Driving to the Snowy Mountains

 Regional Express Airlines

-Regional Express (Rex), in partnership with Snowy Mountains Airport Corporation Pty Ltd (SMAC), will commence Regular Public Transport (RPT) services between Sydney and the Snowy Mountains (Cooma) in March 2016.
+Regional Express (Rex), in partnership with Snowy Mountains Airport Corporation Pty Ltd (SMAC), has launched Regular Public Transport (RPT) services between Sydney and the Snowy Mountains (Cooma).

-Services will commence from Wednesday 23 March 2016 for the Easter period, with the core schedule of five return services per week commencing from Monday 28 March 2016.
-Regional Express (Rex) has released additional winter services between Sydney and the Snowy Mountains (Cooma) between 10 June 2016 and 2 October 2016, with additional services on Fridays, Saturdays, Sundays and Mondays.
+Services have now commenced for 2016, with five return services per week from Monday 28 March 2016.
+Regional Express (Rex) will have additional winter services between Sydney and the Snowy Mountains (Cooma) between 10 June 2016 and 2 October 2016, with additional services on Fridays, Saturdays, Sundays and Mondays.

 The year round flight schedule of five return weekly services provides 340 weekly seats, which will increase to 612 weekly seats from the June long weekend, and then 816 weekly seats during the peak season from the beginning of July through until the October long weekend.